2025 EARLY BIRD SALE NOW ON!

 4hrs · 346km

-Arriving at Johannesburg's O. R. Tambo International Airport, you'll meet your transfer driver.
-Settle into the van with your fellow adventurers for a 4-hour road trip through South Africa's interior, to reach the base of the Drakensberg Mountains.
-Check into your hotel, stretch your legs on a nature trail through indigenous forest, or some gentle pilates, with your local host.
-Regroup at dinner, where you’ll chat about the adventure to come.
+Arriving at Johannesburg's O. R. Tambo International Airport, you'll meet your driver for the transfer.
+Settle into the van with your fellow adventurers for a four-hour road trip through South Africa's interior, to reach the base of the Drakensberg Mountains.
+Check into your hotel, stretch your legs on a nature trail through the forest, or do some gentle pilates with your local host.
+Regroup at dinner time, where you’ll chat about the adventure to come.

 Day 2